Heart Murmurs in Children

 Types of murmurs include:

 - Continuous murmur.
-A heart murmur that occurs when the heart contracts and relaxes.
+A heart murmur that occurs throughout. the heart cycle

 Heart murmurs are common in normal, healthy children.
 These may be called innocent murmurs.
 Or a child may be born with a heart defect that causes a murmur.
 Other causes include: